peeomid/todos.md/local_doc/tui_implementation_details.md

 Projects view:
 - `Enter` drills down into a project (shows that project’s tasks)
+- Projects list supports “type to filter” by default (live substring match on id/name/area); list navigation uses arrow keys (↑/↓), not vim keys.
-- `a` adds a new project (writes a new project heading and switches into that project’s drilldown view)
+- `Ctrl+N` adds a new project (writes a new project heading and switches into that project’s drilldown view)
 - `Esc`/`Backspace` exits drilldown

 ## Write Path / Safety